Alexander Gerst: In ESA

 Gerst was selected as an astronaut in 2009 by the European Space Agency.

 In September 2019, he participated in the ESA CAVES mission of the European Space Agency alongside Janette Epps, Takuya Onishi, Joshua Kutryk, Joe Acaba and Nikolay Chub.

-In 2022, he participated in the ESA PANGAEA training course, in its sessions in Bletterbach (ITA), Nordlingen-Ries (GER) and Lanzarote (SPA) together with NASA astronaut Stephanie Wilson.
+In 2022, he participated in the ESA PANGAEA training course, in its sessions in Bletterbach (ITA), Nordlingen-Ries (GER) and Lanzarote (SPA) together with NASA astronaut Stephanie Wilson and in the Lofoten session together with ESA astronaut Samantha Cristoforetti.

 Expedition 40/41

 He visited space as part of the Expedition 40/41 International Space Station crew from May to November 2014.

 On 7 October 2014, Gerst performed his first extravehicular activity (EVA) with Reid Wiseman.
 The astronauts moved a failed cooling pump from temporary to long-term storage on the station's truss.
 They also installed a new relay system that will provide backup power options to the mobile transporter, which moves the large robotic arm around the out outside of the space station.
 The duration of the EVA was 6 hours and 13 minutes.

 On 10 November 2014, he landed on Earth in the same Soyuz TMA-13M spacecraft that flew him to the International Space Station on 28 May along with Russian commander Maxim Suraev and NASA astronaut Reid Wiseman.

 Gerst's six-month mission to the ISS was named "Blue Dot".
 The mission's name is reminiscent of Carl Sagan's description of Earth as a Pale Blue Dot as seen on a photograph taken by NASA's Voyager mission.

 The mission experiments included experiments in physical science, biology, human physiology, radiation research, and technology demonstrations.
 Educational outreach included educational videos as part of the "flying classroom" and set of experiments performed in microgravity.